captbaritone/jordaneldredge.com/_posts/2014-09-10-why-i-switched-from-vundle-to-plug.md

 ## Simpler bootstrapping for initial install.

-With Vundle. getting my plugins working on a new machine was always a pain.
+With Vundle, getting my plugins working on a new machine was always a pain.
 With Plug, I can use this snippet from Keith's dotfiles which will automatically install Plug if Vim starts without it: